 It was at this stage a friend who worked for Vets Now suggested I consider joining her.
 At first, I pretty much laughed off the idea of doing full-time nights.

 However, a seed had been planted and the more I thought about it, the more I came round to the prospect.
 It was evident when I visited the Vets Now clinic for my interview that there was a real team ethic — everyone's focus was on providing the best clinical care for the patient — and that I'd be able to develop my career in the way I'd always hoped to.

-After working there for a year, the position of principal veterinary surgeon became available.
+After working there for a year, the position of senior veterinary surgeon became available.
 While the management side of things was going to be entirely new to me, it was a challenge I felt I needed to take on.